-- > Slovenia gave a comprehensive overview of the establishment process of the first NECP.
-It listed each participation process conducted mentioning equally stakeholder workshops and public consultations. - Portugal also referred to a public consultation opened last March in the framework of the updating process. - Luxembourg gave more detail on how the MECD is involved in the updating process which is most welcomed than in the implementation of the NECP.
+- Slovenia gave a comprehensive overview of the establishment process of the first NECP.
+It listed each participation process conducted mentioning equally stakeholder workshops and public consultations. - Portugal also referred to a public consultation opened in March 2023 in the framework of the updating process. - Luxembourg gave more detail on how the MCED is involved in the updating process which is most welcomed - than in the implementation of the NECP. - Bulgaria explained how the draft NECP has been published for public consultation while only mentioning the LIFE programme they benefit from to help them set up an MCED. - Italy mentioned the consultations undertaken before the adoption of the 2019 NECP as well as the "consultation phase" of the NECP updating process.